James Nieh, Principal Investigator

 Allison has been

 a Master's student in the Nieh Lab since 2011.
-Her work examines how honey bees detect and avoid predators while foraging on flowers.
+Her work examined how honey bees detect and avoid predators while foraging on flowers.

 Kyle Burks, Independent